Wolfyxon/lover/README.md

 | Nintendo Wii U      |        |         | ❗     |
 | Nintendo Switch     |        |         | ❗     |

+The `love` target is runnable on all platforms, but require [LÖVE](https://love2d.org/) to be installed.

 ### Lover tool
 | Platform | Arch   | Status |
 |----------|--------|--------|